tobaccorico/IBO/README.md

 *ein bischen* ambition, "and so it is
 just like you said...it would be..."

-There's zero-IL, single-sided provision;
+there's zero-IL, single-sided provision:
+similar extra credit idea to YieldBasis,
 if a swap can't be fulfilled by internal
-liquidity alone, it gets split b/w v3/v4;
+liquidity alone, tx gets split b/w V3/V4;

 sandwich protection embedded as
 batching (App-Specific Sequence)...